Uber Faces $10M Suit Over Driver’s Fatal Assault On Cabbie

 The family of a Pakistani taxi driver filed a lawsuit Tuesday against Uber and one of its drivers who fatally attacked the cabdriver in the West Loop Gate neighborhood in September.

 Anis Tungekar, 64, suffered fatal brain injuries after being kicked in the head by a 30-year-old Uber driver as he walked away from a traffic dispute in the first block of North Jefferson Street on Sept.
-2, according to the Tungekar family’s attorney, Michael Gallagher.
-Gallagher filed the suit in Cook County Circuit Court against Uber and its driver, Fangqi Lu.
+2, according to the Tungekar family’s attorney. filed the suit in Cook County Circuit Court against Uber and its driver, Fangqi Lu.

 “There was a minor traffic disagreement that ended suddenly and violently when the Uber driver attacked Mr. Tungekar by kicking him in the head.
-Mr. Tungekar never laid a hand on the Uber driver,” Gallagher said.
+Mr. Tungekar never laid a hand on the Uber driver,” said the attorney for Mr. Tungekar.

 Tungekar was taken to Northwestern Memorial Hospital, where he died two days later without ever regaining consciousness.
 The medical examiner’s office ruled Tungekar’s death a homicide from blunt force trauma to the head.
-Gallagher said Tungekar suffered severe brain damage.
+His attorney said Tungekar suffered severe brain damage.

-Last July 1, Chicago attorney Scott Gore had summoned a ride-share to take him from his North Side home to a Cubs game.
-But as game-day traffic slowed his progress, Gore asked his driver, Lu, to take an alternate route and an argument ensued, Gallagher said.
+Last July 1, Chicago attorney Scott Gore had summoned a rideshare to take him from his North Side home to a Cubs game.
+But as game-day traffic slowed his progress, Gore asked his driver, Lu, to take an alternate route and an argument ensued.

-“Lu refused Gore’s requests and began to verbally threaten him,” Gallagher said.
+“Lu refused Gore’s requests and began to verbally threaten him,” said the attorney for Gore.
 “As Gore exited the vehicle, he was viciously attacked by Lu who punched Gore in the face knocking him to the ground.
 Once Lu fled the scene, Gore contacted the Chicago Police to file a report and called Uber later and informed Uber that he was attacked by a driver and provided Lu’s name and telephone number.”

-The Uber representative informed Gore that Uber would investigate the matter, according to Gallagher.
+The Uber representative informed Gore that Uber would investigate the matter.

-“Unfortunately, Uber never contacted Gore for further investigation and Lu was allowed to continue to drive for the company despite being informed of his propensity for violence, leading to the fatal confrontation with Mr. Tungekar months later” said Gallagher.
+“Unfortunately, Uber never contacted Gore for further investigation and Lu was allowed to continue to drive for the company despite being informed of his propensity for violence, leading to the fatal confrontation with Mr. Tungekar months later”.

 In pressing the lawsuit, the victim’s younger son, Rehman Tungekar, said: “My father worked hard from dawn to dusk to make a living.
 Despite how hard the taxi business is, he kept at it because he had hope for a brighter future for himself and his family.
 We could never have imagined that hope would be extinguished by an Uber driver walking up behind him and kicking him to death.”